jdrem/json-logging/README.md

 # Logging in JSON Format

-There are some use cases where it would desirable to have application messages formated in the form of JSON documents.
+There are some use cases where it would desirable to have application messages formated as JSON documents.
 Most popular logging packages don't support this, but they are easily extended to handle different layouts.
-This project has examples on how to do this for three commonly used logging framewoks: Log4J, Log4Net and Logback.
+This repo has examples on how to do this for three commonly used logging framewoks: Log4J, Log4Net and Logback.

 In all these examples, a Layout class is extended to format logging data as a JSON document.
 The Layout is then used with a rolling file appender.